MikheilKvizhinadze2001/K-Means_Clustering/README.md

 ## Detailed Explanation

-A detailed explanation of the K-Means algorithm, its implementation, and the performance comparison.
+A detailed explanation of the K-Means algorithm, its implementation, and the performance comparison is provided in the notebook.